Category

 Dr. Khmil’s fertility clinic in Lviv is one of hundreds around Ukraine offering complimentary sperm freezing and storage to soldiers.
 Still, it is perhaps the only one to offer egg-freezing and IVF treatments, free of charge, to the wives of soldiers as well.

 At one o’clock on a sunny fall afternoon, the hallways are lined with couples holding hands and waiting in hopeful anticipation for their appointments.
-While the patients wait to bring new life into the world, across town, Yaroslav Bazylevychis burying his wife and three young daughters after their home was struck by a Russian missile just days before.
+While these patients wait to bring new life into the world, across town, Yaroslav Bazylevychis is burying his wife and three young daughters after his home was struck by a Russian missile just days before.
 Unfortunately, this is the reality of life in Ukraine; lives are being taken as couples grapple with the existential threat of replacing them.

 Replacing the irreplaceable